 The key is not to do any price cutting that your customers can see, and never use the words, “cut or reduce” when explaining the changes with your staff.
 Rather, it should be, “improve, revise, enhance”.
 It’s a matter of perspective, but it’s hugely important in terms of protecting your brand.

-Here are 10 ways to reduce your food truck’s food costs, not quality:
+10 ways to reduce your food truck’s food cost, not quality:

-- Breakdown and analyze costs on every one of your food truck’s menu and be flexible enough to react.
+- Take a look at costs.
+Breakdown and analyze costs on every one of your food truck menu and be flexible enough to react.
 It’s one thing to know your costs, but if you’re locked into your menu it’s useless information.

-- If you don’t already have them, create new high-appeal/low-cost signature items.
+- Create money makers.
+If you don’t already have them, create new high-appeal/low-cost signature items.

-- Avoid coupons and discounts.
+- Don’t discount.
+Avoid coupons and discounts.
 Instead sell combo meals.
 Mix and match items in a way that makes sense and gives customers great value.

-- Build new revenue streams, such as catering or late-night dining.
+- Think outside of the box.
+Build new revenue streams, such as catering or late-night dining.
 Generate real growth in your food truck business; don’t just get artificial growth through inflated menu pricing.

-- If at all possible, buy in bulk.
+- Get bulk discounts.
+If at all possible, buy in bulk.
 While it may be difficult to find proper storage of the extra food items, the food cost savings in the long run could equate to great savings.

-- Consolidate suppliers and negotiate.
+- Use fewer suppliers.
+Consolidate suppliers and negotiate.
 Instead of spending $150 with each of four distributors, spend $600 with one and increase your leverage on price.

 - Buy seasonal.
 This is your most cost-effective menu approach for controlling your food truck’s food costs.

 - Try alternative proteins.
 Value-added beef cuts off the round or shoulder, like hangar and flatiron steaks, can save you as much as 20 to 30 percent.

 - Portion properly.
 Always use weights and measures to ensure portion control.